mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-The answer, at least as far as most cynics are concerned, is that Aramis is the fief of a senior member of a Megacorporate family and is given naval protection as a result of his firm’s importance to the economy of the Imperium.
+The answer, at least as far as most cynics are concerned, is that Aramis is the fief of a senior member of a Megacorporate family and is given naval protection as a result of his firm's importance to the economy of the Imperium.

 Whether or not this is true, the location of Aramis at the Coreward